Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 1. Translate between higher order JavaScript operations and "vanilla" JavaScript that uses no extra libraries to manipulate data.
     * Manipulate native data types of JavaScript using vanilla JavaScript operators (e.g. forEach, map, filter, reduce).
     * Translate various lodashJS/underscoreJS functions into vanilla JavaScript.
+    * Be able to speak extemporaneously about common JavaScript gotchas and details (in an interview setting).
-1. Compare and contrast JavaScript's prototypical inheritance pattern with a class-based language such as Ruby or Python.
+1. Compare and contrast JavaScript's prototypical inheritance pattern with a class-based language such as Ruby or Python or a functional language such as Elixir, Haskell or Erlang or Clojure.

 ### Technical Discussion